Felagunt/WeatherKmp/README.md

-﻿# WeatherKMP
+﻿# WeatherKMP\n
-finde sam bugs and Fix gradles
+finde sam bugs and Fix gradles\n for studi and maybe some refactor\n